The Atheist Bible, CC-BY Fabian M. Suchanek

 Why should people behave morally?

 Fortunately, there is a rather simple explanation for why we should follow basic moral rules.
-Would you, the reader, like to live in a lawless society, where people can kill and plunder as they wish?
+Would you like to live in a lawless society where people can kill and plunder as they wish?
 Probably not.
-The majority of your compatriots think the same.
-Therefore , the majority of your compatriots, as well as presumably yourself, follow the moral rules of your society.
+The majority of your compatriots think similarly.
+Therefore, the majority of your compatriots, as well as yourself, presumably, follow the moral rules of your society.
 That is all that is needed for the explanation of moral behavior.

 It is often argued that religion is valuable because it makes men good,